harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 The O.G. of chat groups.
 It was composed entirely of a group of scientists, doctors, epidemiologists, data folks, and hackers focused on the *science* part of COVID-19.
 It was started relatively early in the year (before COVID-19 was COVID-19) and thus the focus on "real info only" (as coined by Dr. Jordan Shlain).

-This community is still going and working together to talk about COVID-19 and it's impact.
+This community is still going and working together to talk about COVID-19 and its impact.

 ### Clinicians community (active)
 - Created: 3/13/2020